Skip to content

 Q5 single choice 5 pts

-Do you use MCP (Model Context Protocol) servers to connect AI tools to external data sources?
+What is your experience with MCP (Model Context Protocol) for connecting AI tools to external data?

 Note: MCP became industry standard in late 2025 (Linux Foundation/AAIF).
-Security review is critical.
-Context optimization (disabling unused servers) is a power user technique - MCP tools consume context on every request.
+Security review is critical - always vet MCP servers.
+Context optimization (disabling unused servers) is a power user technique since MCP tools consume context on every request.

 Q6 single choice 4 pts